shingkid/data-mining-suicide-sg/README.md

 ## Acknowledgements
 `urlmarker.py` written by [@gruber](https://gist.github.com/gruber/8891611) was used to Regex match urls during data cleaning.

-`malletmodel2ldamodel()` method is a fix for converting ldamallet to ldamodel provided by [Roger Mähler](https://groups.google.com/forum/#!topic/gensim/ZesMoKZCf4c).
+The `malletmodel2ldamodel()` method provided by [Roger Mähler](https://groups.google.com/forum/#!topic/gensim/ZesMoKZCf4c) is an improvement on Gensim's implementation for converting ldamallet to ldamodel.

 Many thanks to Dr Kyong Jin Shim for her superb support and guidance.